Team

 Alumni

-Kyle Batucal is a Computer Science undergraduate student in the lab.
-Specializing in artificial intelligence and minoring in both Statistics and Bioinformatics, Kyle is interested in applying his knowledge in characterizing the TCR repertoires of different tissues and understanding inter-individual differences in the function and phenotypes of T cells.
+Kyle Batucal was a Computer Science undergraduate student in the lab.
+Specializing in artificial intelligence and minoring in both Statistics and Bioinformatics, Kyle applied his knowledge in characterizing the TCR repertoires of different tissues and understanding inter-individual differences in the function and phenotypes of T cells.
 Kyle plans to pursue a PhD in Computer Science and continue applying his skills to other biological fields.
 When he is not busy at the lab, Kyle enjoys sim-racing, playing chess, and practicing at the archery range.
 Kyle completed his undergraduate studies in 2023 and received his Bachelors of Computer Science.

 Aviv Benchorin is a San Francisco Bay Area native and a Computer Scientist.
-Aviv has previously done bioinformatics work under Dr. J.J.
+Aviv worked previously with Dr. J.J.
 Emerson at UC Irvine and Dr. Minoree Kohwi at Columbia University, where he primarily helped perform DNA-Seq and RNA-Seq analyses on Drosophila Melanogaster.
-Aviv is interested in applying his knowledge in machine learning to the study of immunogenicity in human tonsil organoids, with the goal of building predictive models for vaccine efficacy.
+In the Wagar lab, Aviv applied his knowledge in machine learning to the study of immunogenicity in human tonsil organoids, with the goal of building predictive models for vaccine efficacy.
 Aviv did critical work on establishing an analysis pipeline for single-cell RNAseq and repertoire data and completed his undergraduate honors thesis in the Wagar lab.
 Aviv graduated from UCI with an honors Bachelors degree in Computer Science in June 2022.